Frequently asked questions

 In a traditional school, groups of students are funnelled through a similar system of rote learning, using the same content for everyone provided by a curriculum, and not everyone will want to engage with this content or learn the same way as their peers; this is where relational issues can occur and where control mindsets can emerge.
 Even teachers are controlled in this system through curriculum pressures and mandates.

-We shift the emphasis from control to empowerment, where learners develop their agency in deciding what they want to learn and how they want to learn it, supported by expert learning guides, who work diligently to ensure individual and collective growth.
+At Learnlife, we shift the emphasis from control to empowerment, where learners develop their agency in deciding what they want to learn and how they want to learn it, supported by expert learning guides, who work diligently to ensure individual and collective growth.

 Additionally, even the physical space is very different from a regular school -When you enter Learnlife, there is always a community host there ready to greet you.
 The spaces are colourful, welcoming and open.
 You will not see classrooms with closed doors, desks in rows with a teacher at the front.
 The furniture is all flexible, adapting to the particular needs of its users.
 There is no principal’s office, and actually no team member has a dedicated spot, everyone uses the common spaces freely.
 We also have coworkers and non-learning team members who use the space so there is a big diverse mix of people that learners get to interact with on a daily basis.
 There are no bells either, and the lockers/cubbies have no locks on them.